hmmpher/MM-Web-Management/README.md

 ## Features

-- **Add and View Maintenance Records:** Allows users to create and view maintenance records.
+- **TODO: Add and View Maintenance Records:** Allows users to create and view maintenance records.
 - **Firebase Integration:** The app uses Firebase for backend and real-time data storage.
 - **React Router:** For navigation between different pages within the app.
-- **Responsive UI:** The application is built to be responsive and mobile-friendly.
+- **TODO: Responsive UI:** The application is built to be responsive and mobile-friendly.

 ## Tech Stack